 RISE IN SIGHT IN EUROPE, WALL STREET OPTIMISM WINS

-PARIS (Archyde.com) – The main European stock markets are expected to rise on Monday in the wake of strong growth on Wall Street on Friday, as investor optimism about the US economic situation has so far outweighed the unpleasant surprises from China. .
+PARIS (Archyde.com) – The main European stock markets are expected to rise on Monday in the wake of strong growth on Wall Street on Friday, as investor optimism regarding the US economic situation has so far outweighed the unpleasant surprises from China. .

 Futures contracts on indices suggest an increase of 0.3% for the Dax in Frankfurt, 0.45% for the FTSE 100 in London and 0.37% for the EuroStoxx 50.
-As for the CAC 40 in Paris, it could take around 0.4% according to the first indications available.
+As for the CAC 40 in Paris, it might take around 0.4% according to the first indications available.

 On Wall Street, the rise accelerated at the end of the session on Friday and the leading indices finished close to their highs for the day, confirming the renewed confidence sparked by the previous days’ figures on inflation in the United States. .